irakr/ishell/README.md

 It contains almost any feature that a shell contains.
 Its more like the bash shell.
 It can be used just like any shell via a terminal.

-# How to install and use
+# How to install
 - To install, just run the install.sh script in the main directory using sudo privilege.
   Run the command mentioned below:
 	$ sudo ./install.sh

 # How to use
 - Use the 'ishell' anytime to start using ISHELL.
 	$ ishell

-# How to manually compile and install(If you are more curious)
+# How to manually compile and install(For the curious)
 - Currently the process of building the software is not so clean.
 - After you download the package, go to the src/ directory.
 - Then run the 'make' command from your terminal.